-In this handbook aims and indicators were described for successfully co-producing a learning module in a nursing bachelor.
-In the appendices the content of the module that the COMMUNE project team delivered, and also instructions for various learning activities that were used at the different universities.
-This is meant to serve as example and inspiration for new co-produced learning modules.
+In the two following chapters the content of the module that the COMMUNE project team delivered and also instructions for various learning activities that were used at the different universities will be described.
+This is meant to serve as example and inspiration for new coproduced learning modules.